When Bousfield localizations and homotopy idempotent functors meet again: Introduction

 Regarding left and right Bousfield localizations of cellular model categories, the principal reference is Hirschhorn's book \cite{hirschhorn_model_2003}.
 In fact, our exposition and results owes a lot to this work.
 Hirschhorn's general localization results, together with Smith's Theorem \cite[Proposition 2.2]{barwick_left_2010}, are the most applied techniques in the literature concerning Bousfield localizations.
-However, both approaches require properness asumptions to work.
-Fortunately, several people observed that Bousfield localizations exist in some cases as semimodel categories without assuming properness asumptions and they deduced important results from this fact.
+However, both approaches require properness assumptions to work.
+Fortunately, several people observed that Bousfield localizations exist in some cases as semimodel categories without assuming properness assumptions and they deduced important results from this fact.

-When lacking left properness, the existence of left Bousfield localization for combinatorial (left semi)model categories is addressed in \cite{henry_combinatorial_2020,white_left_2020}.
+When lacking left properness, the existence of left Bousfield localization for combinatorial (left semi)model categories is addressed in \cite{white_left_2020,henry_combinatorial_2023}.
 Indeed, Batanin-White \cite[Theorem B]{white_left_2020} generalize Smith's Theorem to combinatorial left semimodel categories and they provide a thorough list of possible applications.
+It is also important to remark that substituting cellular by combinatorial in Theorem \ref{thm_B_CellularLBL}, one arrives at \cite[Theorem A]{white_left_2020}.
 Regarding non left proper cellular model categories, Goerss-Hopkins \cite{goerss_moduli_2005} and Harper-Zhang \cite{harper_topological_2019} showed that certain homological localizations of operadic algebras exist.
-However, to the best of our knowledge, no general result appearing in the literature provides a parallel to the standard reference \cite{hirschhorn_model_2003} about existence of left Bousfield localization for cellular model categories.
+However, to the best of our knowledge, there is no general result providing a parallel to the standard reference \cite{hirschhorn_model_2003} about existence of left Bousfield localization for cellular model categories.
 Theorem \ref{thm_B_CellularLBL} fills this gap.